movermeyer/beautiful-jekyll/open-source.md

 title: Open Source
 ---

-I contribute to Open Source projects.
-So far, it's just been little bits here and there, fixing bugs as I find them in projects I use.
+I love to contribute to Open Source projects.
+Besides being a maintainer of a [top 1000 Python library](https://github.com/closeio/ciso8601), my contributions have mostly been little bits here and there, fixing bugs as I find them in projects I use.
 You can find my contributions on the following platforms:

 <div class="os-platform-list">
 <ul class="list-inline text-center">